Car Insurance Rates by Age and State

 Wyoming$303$264$252$235

-Unfortunately, teen drivers are considered far riskier than adult or senior drivers by car insurance companies.
-That means if you're a teen — or a family that adds a teen to their car insurance policy — you're going to see significantly higher rates.
+Teen drivers are considered far riskier than adult or senior drivers by car insurance companies.
+That means if you're a teen (or a family adding a teen to a policy), you'll see much higher rates.

-But you can always save by shopping around.
-Compare rates side by side to ensure you're not being overcharged.
+You can save by shopping around.
+Compare rates side by side so you're not overpaying.

 The Cost of Car Insurance for Young Adults by State - Full Coverage